 These two categories do not cover all possible methods of graph comparison.
-The computer science literature explores various other methods (see \cite{Akoglu2015}, Section 3.2 for a nice review), and other disciplines that apply graph-based techniques often have their own idiosyncratic methods for comparing graphs extracted from data.
+The computer science literature explores various other methods (e.g., see \cite{Akoglu2015}, Section 3.2 for a comprehensive review), and other disciplines that apply graph-based techniques often have their own idiosyncratic methods for comparing graphs extracted from data.

 One possible method for comparing graphs is to look at specific ``features'' of the graph, such as the degree distribution, betweenness centrality distribution, diameter, number of triangles, number of $k$-cliques, etc. For graph features that are vector-valued (such as degree distribution) one might also consider the vector as an empirical distribution and take as graph features the sample moments (or quantiles, or statistical properties).
-A \textbf{feature-based distance} is a distance that uses comparison of such features to compare graphs.
+A \emph{feature-based distance} is a distance that uses comparison of such features to compare graphs.

-Of course, in a general sense, all methods discussed so far are feature based; however, in the special case that the features occur as values over the space $V\times V$ of possible node pairings, we choose to refer to them more specifically as matrix distances.
-Similarly, if the feature in question is the spectrum of a particular matrix realization of the graph, we will call the method a spectral distance.
+Of course, in a general sense, all methods discussed so far are feature based; however, in the special case where the features occur as values over the space $V\times V$ of possible node pairings, we choose to refer to them more specifically as \emph{matrix distances}.
+Similarly, if the feature in question is the spectrum of a particular matrix realization of the graph, we call the method a spectral distance.

-In \cite{Berlingerio2012}, a feature-based distance called \textsc{NetSimile} is proposed, which focuses on local and egonet-based features (e.g. degree, volume of egonet as fraction of maximum possible volume, etc).
+In \cite{Berlingerio2012}, a feature-based distance called \textsc{NetSimile} is proposed, which focuses on local and egonet-based features (e.g., degree, volume of egonet as fraction of maximum possible volume, etc.).
 If we are using $k$ features, the method aggregates a feature-vertex matrix of size $k\times n$.
-This feature matrix is then reduced to a ``signature vector'' (a process they call ``aggregation'') which consists of the mean, median, standard deviation, skewness, and kurtosis of each feature.
+This feature matrix is then reduced to a ``signature vector'' (a process the authors in \cite{Berlingerio2012} call ``aggregation'') that consists of the mean, median, standard deviation, skewness, and kurtosis of each feature.
 These signature vectors are then compared in order to obtain a measure of distance between graphs.